TripsBrazilChapada dos Veadeiros

 Meals included: Dinner.

-A tall multi-tiered waterfall cascades down a layered sandstone cliff into a dark still pool, framed by green cerrado vegetation during a trekking Chapada dos Veadeiros expedition
+A tall waterfall cascades down a layered sandstone cliff into a dark still pool during trekking in Chapada dos Veadeiros, with flat quartzite rocks in the foreground and green vegetation clinging to the canyon walls

 Day 2